WFTV: Cox ownership

 In 1995, WFTV signed a time brokerage agreement with former reporter Marsha Reece, holder of a construction permit for WZWY (channel 27), which it proposed to program.
 Issues in selecting a location for a tower site stalled the channel 27 project, but the station debuted as WRDQ on April 23, 2000.
 WRDQ airs newscasts from WFTV and is also used in an overflow capacity.
 From May to July 2011, ABC daytime programming was moved over to sister station WRDQ due to WFTV's wall-to-wall coverage of the Casey Anthony trial; this practice was repeated to accommodate coverage of the George Zimmerman trial in 2013.

 Though Ocala and Marion County are drawn into the Orlando market, WFTV's signal overlaps with WCJB-TV of Gainesville in this area.
 In 1998, the Cox Communications cable system in Ocala removed WFTV from its lineup to keep just one ABC affiliate.
 However, this was reversed in July 2006, when WFTV was restored to the Ocala system.

 On July 24, 2018, Cox Enterprises announced that it was "exploring strategic options" for Cox Media Group's television stations, including WFTV, which the company said could involve "partnering or merging these stations into a larger TV company."
 Cox Media Group's president, Kim Guthrie, subsequently clarified to trade publication Radio & Television Business Report that the company was solely seeking "a merger or partnership" and not an outright sale of the television stations.

 In February 2019, it was announced that Apollo Global Management would acquire Cox Media Group and Northwest Broadcasting's stations.
 Although the group planned to do business as Terrier Media, it was later announced in June 2019 that Apollo would also acquire Cox's radio and advertising businesses and retain the Cox Media Group name.
 The sale was completed on December 17, 2019.

+In August 2026, the Orlando Magic announced a deal with Cox Media Group to air games on WFTV and sister station WRDQ beginning in the 2026–27 season.